hekonsek/ansible-role-fedora-ec2/README.md

 ## Installation

-    ansible-galaxy install hekonsek.fedora-ec2,0.2
+    ansible-galaxy install hekonsek.fedora-ec2,0.3

 ## Role variables

-- `keyName` - name that should be assigned to the uploaded SSH public key
+- `keyName` - name that should be assigned to the uploaded SSH public key.
+Default value is `defaultKey`.
+- `group` - name of the security group to create and use.
+Default value is `default`.

 ## Example playbook